openmoh/openmohaa/README.md

 - Flex and Bison
 - Clang (at least version 11)

-At least C++17 is required.
-Avoid GCC/G++ because it uses nonstandard extensions.
+At least a C++17 compiler is required, clang is preferred over GCC.

 The installation directory can be set to MOHAA directory.